 Why does the U.S. have an Electoral College?
 How do congressional investigations work?
 What does the minority whip actually do?
-Civics 101 is the podcast refresher course on the basics of U.S. government that you may have forgotten (or slept through) in school, hosted by Hannah McCarthy and Nick Capodice.
+Civics 101 is the podcast refresher course on the basics of how the U.S. government works, hosted by Hannah McCarthy and Nick Capodice.

 Occasionally, some topics, like the flag and the pledge of allegiance, demand a more in-depth exploration.
 We call these episodes “IRLs,” and they cover the history of a topic and the relevant court cases that got us where we are today.

 Each episode explores a single topic – the secretary of state, the NIH, the vice president – through interviews with experts.
 The hosts ask the questions you’ve been wondering but may be too afraid to ask – what exactly does the vice president do?
 How do executive orders work?
 Episodes are about 20 minutes long.

 Nick’s radio career started at the tender age of 8, when he did promotional commercials for the White Mountains as “Tommy Idaho Jones."

 Much more recently, he worked in the Education Department at the Lower East Side Tenement Museum, focusing on content creation, media production, and storytelling in a digital age.
 In his spare time he picks apples and plays country harmonica, board games and trivia.